Zmimmy/application-passwords-v2/readme.md

 * determine_current_user filter is called on every page
 * rest_authentication_errors filter is only called on REST API requests
 * [This change](https://github.com/georgestephanis/application-passwords/pull/47/files) is the direction I went and added a trigger on filter rest_authentication_errors
+* [This idea](https://github.com/WP-API/Basic-Auth/pull/13/commits/ea1efb8d02d41c4a11e156680127c635e75f3a0f) looks interesting however I did not actually test it - I went with the first 2 points instead
+* [This idea](https://github.com/WP-API/Basic-Auth/pull/32/files) also looks good but

 Everything below is from the original plugin which can be found at: